daddydrac/-deprecated-NVIDIA-GPU-Tensor-Core-Accelerator-PyTorch-OpenCV/README.md

 - Tensorflow 2 with Keras
 - Tensorboard for both Torch and TF2
 - NVIDIA TensorRT inference accelerator for Tensor core access and CUDA 10 for GPUs
+- TFX/TensorFlow serving for monitoring, locking in gpu/cpu architecthure for reproducibility, and model serving via rest api

 ### Built in code hinting in Jupyter Notebook ###